 1. The MnS consumer sends a HTTP DELETE request to the MnS producer.

-- The target URI is equal to the concatenation of URI of the parent resource and the resource (in this case SliceProfile) to be deleted.
+- The target URI is equal to the concatenation of URI of the resource (in this case SliceProfile) to be deleted.

-- The message body shall contain the networkSliceSubnetDN identifying the NetworkSliceSubnet MOI.

 2. The MnS producer sends a HTTP DELETE response to the MnS consumer.

 - On success, "204 No content" shall be returned.